JanHerca/urantiapedia/output/wikijs/en/article/Luis_Coll/La_eterna_lucha_entre_ciencia_y_religion.md

 People who have gone through the experience of finding God cannot find adequate words to express what they have seen or experienced on that level of reality.
 Different names have been given to this experience: “being born again”, “awakening of consciousness”, “spiritual illumination”, etc.

 > _Paradise values of eternity and infinity, of truth, beauty, and goodness, are concealed within the facts of the phenomena of the universes of time and space.
-But it requires the eye of faith in a spirit-born mortal to detect and discern these spiritual values._ ([UB 195:7.4](/en/The_Urantia_Book/195#p7_4))
+But it requires the eye of faith in a spirit-born mortal to detect and discern these spiritual values._ (<a id="a74_266"></a>[UB 195:7.4](/en/The_Urantia_Book/195#p7_4))

 <figure id="Figure_4" class="image urantiapedia">
 <img src="/image/article/Luz_y_Vida/LyV41/10b.jpg">